Search tips

 Duration: 4 to 9 months

-Target group: postdocs, researchers
+Target group: undergraduates, graduates, researchers

-Closing date for applications: March 1st, September 15th
+Closing date for applications: February

 Scholarship of the Scholarship Foundation of the Republic of Austria for Master Studies in the Field of International Relations (for a whole degree programme)